 Self -Assessment and Conferencing Feedback

 Assessment tools should make writing skills and technique explicit.
 They can also serve as teaching tools.
-The authors can self-assess their drafts aa language use . can use an interactive rubric (Sample Table 1.3) to check to ensure that the writing addresses each.
-Authors shouldtheirnovelscthat address.
+The authors can self-assess their drafts after reading and listening to the text and viewing the text through a language use lens.
+At this stage, student writers can use an interactive rubric (Sample Table 1.3) to check to ensure that the writing addresses each criteria.
+Authors should read over their novels many times to make changes that address the features of quality writing.
 They should ask: “What criteria is present in this manuscript?” and, “What criteria might be missing?”

 Table.
 1.3: Interactive Rubric Sample for Novel Draft